List of House of the Dragon characters: Rhaenyra Targaryen

 Rhaenyra Targaryen (portrayed by Emma D'Arcy as an adult and by Milly Alcock as a teenager) is the disputed Queen of the Seven Kingdoms.
-She is the daughter of King Viserys I Targaryen and Queen Aemma Arryn, and the wife of Ser Laenor Velaryon and later her uncle Prince Daemon Targaryen.
-She is the mother of Prince Jacaerys, Prince Lucerys, and Prince Joffrey Velaryon through her lover Ser Harwin Strong and Prince Aegon "the Younger", Prince Viserys, and the stillborn Princess Visenya Targaryen through her second husband Daemon.
+She is the daughter of King Viserys I and Queen Aemma Arryn, and the wife of Laenor Velaryon and later her uncle Prince Daemon Targaryen.
+She is the mother of Prince Jacaerys, Prince Lucerys, and Prince Joffrey through her lover Ser Harwin Strong, and Prince Aegon the Younger, Prince Viserys, and the stillborn Princess Visenya through Daemon.
 She is a dragonrider who is bonded to the dragon Syrax.
-She is also the childhood friend of Lady Alicent Hightower, with them having grown up together in the Red Keep.
-Following the death of Aemma and Rhaenyra's infant brother Prince Baelon Targaryen, Rhaenyra is made heir to the Iron Throne and Viserys informs her of King Aegon the Conqueror's dream regarding the "Prince That Was Promised".
-Rhaenyra personally selects Ser Criston Cole to join her father's Kingsguard and he becomes her royal protector.
+She is also the childhood friend of Alicent Hightower, having grown up together in the Red Keep.
+Following the death of Rhaenyra's infant brother Prince Baelon, Rhaenyra is made heir to the Iron Throne, and Viserys informs her of Aegon the Conqueror's dream regarding the "Prince That Was Promised".
+Rhaenyra personally selects Ser Criston Cole to join her father's Kingsguard, and he becomes her royal protector.
 She also retrieves the deceased Baelon's dragon egg that was stolen by Daemon, who sought his brother's attention after he lost his inheritance to Rhaenyra.
-She is distraught after learning of her father's marriage to Alicent and grows concerned after she gives Viserys a son, Prince Aegon Targaryen.
-After Daemon is victorious during the War for the Stepstones, he takes Rhaenyra into the streets of King's Landing at night where he seduces her but is unable to consummate their affair.
+She is distraught after learning of her father's marriage to Alicent and grows concerned after she gives Viserys a son, Prince Aegon.
+After Daemon is victorious during the War for the Stepstones, he takes Rhaenyra into the streets of King's Landing at night, where he seduces her but is unable to consummate their affair.
 A frustrated Rhaenyra later seduces Criston instead despite his reluctance and the fact that the Kingsguard are sworn not to sleep with anyone.
-When Alicent confronts her about the affair with Daemon, she denies it, but Criston later confesses which makes Alicent feel betrayed.
+When Alicent confronts her about the affair with Daemon, she denies it, but Criston later confesses, which makes Alicent feel betrayed.
 After failing to find a husband so Viserys can have grandchildren to secure his bloodline, Rhaenyra agrees to marry Laenor as part of a political alliance with House Velaryon.
 Rhaenyra and Laenor come to an understanding that they will perform their royal duties together but that Laenor can continue his relationship with his male lover, Ser Joffrey Lonmouth, and Rhaenyra can continue her affair with Criston.
-However, Rhaenyra breaks off her affair with Criston who then kills Joffrey during their royal wedding feast.
-Ten years later, Rhaenyra's first three sons had all been fathered by her lover Ser Harwin Strong, with Laenor being their father legally so they remain legitimate.
-Rhaenyra attends the funeral of Lady Laena Velaryon at Driftmark but following an altercation that results in Lucerys partially blinding Alicent's son Prince Aemond Targaryen, Alicent attempts to have Lucerys' eye gouged out in return, and when refused, she wounds Rhaenyra.
-Rhaenyra reunites with Daemon and proposes marriage to strengthen her claim to the Iron Throne and Daemon helps fake Laenor's death which allows him to go into exile in Essos and Daemon and Rhaenyra soon get married.
-Following the death of Viserys and Aegon usurping the throne, Rhaenyra gives birth to the stillborn Princess Visenya Targaryen, and at the funeral, Ser Erryk Cargyll arrives with Viserys' crown which Daemon uses to crown Rhaenyra as the rightful Queen of the Seven Kingdoms.
+However, Rhaenyra breaks off her affair with Criston, who then kills Joffrey during their royal wedding feast.
+Ten years later, Rhaenyra's first three sons have all been fathered by her lover Ser Harwin Strong, with Laenor being their legal father.
+Rhaenyra attends the funeral of Lady Laena Velaryon at Driftmark, but following an altercation that results in Lucerys partially blinding Alicent's son, Prince Aemond Targaryen, Alicent attempts to have Lucerys' eye gouged out in return, and when refused, she wounds Rhaenyra.
+Rhaenyra reunites with Daemon and proposes marriage to strengthen her claim to the Iron Throne, and Daemon helps fake Laenor's death, which allows him to go into exile in Essos, and Daemon and Rhaenyra soon get married.
+Following the death of Viserys and Aegon usurping the throne, Rhaenyra gives birth to the stillborn Princess Visenya Targaryen, and at the funeral, Ser Erryk Cargyll arrives with Viserys's crown, which Daemon uses to crown Rhaenyra as the rightful Queen of the Seven Kingdoms.
 She sends her sons Jacaerys and Lucerys as envoys to ensure that House Stark, House Arryn, and House Baratheon keep their oaths to support Rhaenyra's claim to the Iron Throne, but Lucerys is soon killed by Aemond and his dragon Vhagar.